-It was hypothesized that longer exposure to the intervention (i.e., 9+ vs. 4-9 Mos.) would produce disproportionately higher developmental scores for the T+SC than the TO than the NoI groups.
+It was hypothesized that longer exposure to the intervention (i.e., 9+ vs. 4-9 months) would produce disproportionately higher developmental scores for the T+SC than the TO than the NoI groups.
 While a few comparisons were not significant, the overall pattern of results was consistent with this hypothesis.

 Cross-sectional sample.
-For the cross-sectional sample (Table 9-1 bottom), the Intervention ("3 BHs") X Exposure (4-9 vs. 9+ Mos.) interaction with initial scores, age, and Functional Ability status at initial assessment covaried was significant for the multivariate, Total Score, and the Personal-Social, Fine Motor, Communication, and Cognition Subscales.
-T+SC displayed a significant Exposure (i.e., "dose response") effect on the multivariate, Total Score, Personal-
+For the cross-sectional sample (Table 5 bottom), the Intervention ("3 BHs") × Exposure (4-9 vs. 9+ months)

-Social, Fine Motor, Gross Motor, Communication, and marginally on Cognition, but the other two Intervention groups also had multivariate and scattered univariate Exposure effects, although some were in the wrong direction (i.e., indicated by a -F).
-More specific to the hypothesis, however, T+SC showed a greater dose-response Exposure effect than NoI for Total Score, Personal-Social, Fine Motor, Cognition, and marginally for Communication, and T+SC had a greater dose-response effect than TO on all univariate comparisons except Adaptative.
-In contrast, TO did not show a positive Exposure effect relative to NoI for any comparison (the marginally significant difference for Communication was in the wrong direction).
+interaction with initial scores, age, and FAI status at initial assessment covaried was significant for the multivariate, Total Score, and the Personal-Social, Fine Motor, Communication, and Cognition Subscales.
+T+SC displayed a significant exposure (i.e., "dose response") effect on the multivariate, Total Score, Personal-Social, Fine Motor, Gross Motor, Communication, and marginally on Cognition, but the other two Intervention groups also had multivariate and scattered univariate exposure effects, although some were in the wrong direction (i.e., indicated by a -F).
+More specific to the hypothesis, however, T+SC showed a greater dose-response exposure effect than NoI for Total Score, Personal-Social, Fine Motor, Cognition, and marginally for Communication, and T+SC had a greater dose-response effect than TO on all univariate comparisons except Adaptative.
+In contrast, TO did not show a positive exposure effect relative to NoI for any comparison (the marginally significant difference for Communication was in the wrong direction).

-Examining this Intervention X Exposure interaction more specifically within each level of Exposure, the pattern of results for the cross-sectional sample generally conformed to the hypothesis that the three Intervention groups would differ from one another to a greater extent for children having 9+ rather than 4-9 Mos. of Exposure to the Intervention.
-For example, at 9+ Mos., the three Intervention group differences are significant for the multivariate and all univariate comparisons, and T+SC had higher scores than NoI and than TO; TO is higher than NoI for Total and Personal-Social but not the other Subscales.
-While significance levels are similar but less consistent across Subscales at 9+ Mos.
-Exposure, the percent variance accounted for at 9+ Mos. is substantially greater than at 4-9 Mos., indicating that longer exposures to the interventions produced greater developmental increases in proportion to the extent of the Intervention.
-These results can be seen at the left of Figures 9-2 and 9-3.
-Specifically, the T+SC line rises more from 4-9 to 9+ Mos. than for the other two groups except for Gross Motor and Adaptative.
+Examining this Intervention × Exposure interaction more specifically within each level of exposure, the pattern of results for the cross-sectional sample generally conformed to the hypothesis that the three intervention groups would differ from one another to a greater extent for children having 9+ rather than 4-9 months of exposure to the intervention.
+For example, at 9+ months, the three intervention group differences are significant for the multivariate and all univariate comparisons, and T+SC had higher scores than NoI and than TO; TO is higher than NoI for Total and Personal-Social but not the other subscales.
+While significance levels are similar but less consistent across subscales at 9+ months exposure, the percent variance accounted for at 9+ months is substantially greater than at 4-9 months, indicating that longer exposures to the interventions produced greater developmental increases in proportion to the extent of the intervention.
+These results can be seen at the left of Figures 19 and 20.
+Specifically, the T+SC line rises more from 4-9 to 9+ months than for the other two groups except for Gross Motor and Adaptative.

-It should be noted that there were interactions with Gender only for Fine Motor, Gross Motor, and Cognition.
-These effects tended to reflect the fact that the Exposure effect was somewhat stronger for one gender than for the other, but these effects did not qualify to any substantial extent the overall results reported above except that T+SC males did not have an Exposure effect for Cognition.
+It should be noted that there were interactions with gender only for Fine Motor, Gross Motor, and Cognition.
+These effects tended to reflect the fact that the exposure effect was somewhat stronger for one gender than for the other, but these effects did not qualify to any substantial extent the overall results reported above except that T+SC males did not have an exposure effect for Cognition.

 Longitudinal sample.
-For the longitudinal sample (Table 9-2), the general Intervention X Exposure pattern was similar but some of the details were different than for the cross-sectional sample.
-The Intervention X Exposure interaction was significant for the multivariate test but only for the Fine Motor univariate test, and all three Intervention conditions showed Exposure effects on the multivariate test and for Total Score but not consistently among the Subscales.
-Further, the difference in Exposure effects between pairs of Intervention conditions were generally not significant except that T+SC showed a greater Exposure effect than NoI for Total Score and Fine Motor.
+For the longitudinal sample (Table 6), the general Intervention \times Exposure pattern was similar but some of the details were different than for the cross-sectional sample.
+The Intervention \times Exposure interaction was significant for the multivariate test but only for the Fine Motor univariate test, and all three intervention conditions showed exposure effects on the multivariate test and for Total Score but not consistently among the subscales.
+Further, the difference in exposure effects between pairs of intervention conditions were generally not significant except that T+SC showed a greater exposure effect than NoI for Total Score and Fine Motor.